1Hive/about-1hive/src/pages/blog/04-a-fresh-start/index.md

 Keep in mind that if you vote yes on a decision, your entire token balance will be locked for the duration of the vote.
 This biases the results of administrative decisions towards no action, and ensures that people who support changes are locked in to the outcome of those decisions.

+### Why my proposal doesn't appear anymore?

+As expressed in previous blog posts, we had an issue with the conviction voting app configuration, which prompted an adjustment which disabled execution of funding proposals until we could pass a vote to change the configuration.

+After this first vote passed we were comfortable re-enabling conviction funding proposals, but also created a second vote to install a fresh instance of the conviction voting app to avoid any odd inconsistenties related to interactions that may have occured prior to the configuration being updated.

+Since then, the vote has passed and we now have a fresh instance of Conviction Voting installed.
+Because this is a new installation of the app, all  existing proposals have been cleared.
+They still exist in the old instance of the app, but that app no longer has permission to access the common pool or interact with the token manager.

+We have seen a lot of proposals not following the [appropriate guidelines](https://forum.1hive.org/new-topic?category=proposals) for creating proposals or creating proposals without a forum post link, so we also took this opportunity to request more quality and carefully considered proposals.
+If you had submitted a proposal that was still active, you can go ahead resubmit your proposals now.

 ### What's next?

-Our next steps towards a more fair community is to give members the ability to challenge proposals through the disputable version of conviction voting plus Celeste a fork of the Aragon court.
+Our next steps towards a more fair community is to give members the ability to challenge proposals through the disputable version of conviction voting plus Celeste, an Aragon Court fork on xDAI.